-In carrying out its work, the Committee will have access to appropriate resources, including advice of the Executive Leadership Team and, where necessary, independent advice.
+In carrying out its work, the Committee will have access to appropriate resources, including advice of the Group CEO and Executive General Managers and, where necessary, independent advice.

-The Group CEO, Executive General Manager - Finance and Risk, General Counsel and Group Head - Governance, Company Secretary, External and Internal Auditor a will have direct access to the Committee on an as needs basis.
+IRT Group Chief Executive Officer (Group CEO), Executive General Manager - Finance, Executive General Manager - Quality & Governance, External and Internal Auditor will have direct access to the Committee on an as needs basis.